ntop/ntopng/doc/src/clickhouse/index.rst

 ClickHouse
 ##########

-ntopng integrates with ClickHouse to store historical flows and alerts.
+ntopng (Enterprise M/L license is required) integrates with ClickHouse to store historical flows and alerts.
 ClickHouse is an high-performance SQL database.
 To install ClickHouse refer to the official guide_.

 .. _guide: https://clickhouse.com/#quick-start